SamuelLarkin/LizzyConversion/PortageLiveCustomizationPlugins.md

 * A directory `plugins/fixedTerms/` must also exist and be readable, writable and executable by the Apache process.
 This is automatically done for systems trained with PORTAGE shared 2.2 or more recent.
 We provide a script to retrofit systems trained with earlier versions: run
  `prep-fixedTerms-layout.sh /opt/PortageII/models/`''system-name''
 for each pre-existing system to create this directory and set its permissions correctly.
-* The `predecode_plugin` must be included in each system that might handle fixed terms, by copying it into its `plugins/` directory as documented above in section PortageLiveCustomizationPlugins!Installing_custom_plugins#Installingcustomplugins:
+* The `predecode_plugin` must be included in each system that might handle fixed terms, by copying it into its `plugins/` directory as documented above in section [Installing_custom_plugins#Installingcustomplugins:](PortageLiveCustomizationPlugins.md)
  `cp /opt/PortageII/bin/predecode_plugin /opt/PortageII/models/`''context''`/plugins/`
 Make sure you use the plugin from PORTAGE shared version 3.0 or later, and decide whether you want rule-based English-French number translation when you install that plugin, since the same plugin controls both features.
 * Systems trained with old versions of PORTAGE shared might have the `[bypass-marked]` parameter set in their `canoe.ini.cow` file.
 This must be removed or replaced by `[no-bypass-marked]`: